-The US market would not react too kindly to further tensions with North Korea.
+The US market would not react too kindly to further tensions with North Korea and Iran.
 A risk for international trade also lies with tensions in the South China Sea.
 These things are of course very difficult to forecast.
 The answer may be to exercise some caution though given these risks are lurking in the background.

 Investors should also be sitting on good gains given the extent of this current bull market.